-- Tell a student leader, who can advise you how to tell staff and support you in doing so or tell them for you if you are unable to do so. - Find a quiet moment to speak to a member of staff.
-After class can be an enjoyable time to approach teachers.
-You can always pretend that you need help with some work if you are worried that other students might hear you ask the teacher for a private word. - When you let staff know about bullying you can expect what you say to be taken seriously, and that action will be taken to stop the bullying behaviour. - If you choose to tell a member of staff about bullying in person, staff will not name you when they investigate the bullying unless they are forced to because of Child Protection laws, but they will let you know that they have acted on your report. - You can also e-mail: safeguarding@holytrinity.w-sussex.sch.uk , or text on our dedicated number: 07720 340227 - All records of incidents of bullying related behaviour are kept on CPOMS.
+- Tell a student leader or a member of the Head team in the Sixth Form, who can advise you how to tell staff and support you in speaking to them - Find a quiet moment to speak to a member of staff.
+After class can provide time to privately approach teachers. - When you let staff know about bullying you can expect what you say to be taken seriously, and that action will be taken to stop the bullying behaviour. - If you choose to tell a member of staff about bullying in person, staff will not name you when they investigate the bullying unless they are required to because of Child Protection laws, but they will let you know that they have acted on your report. - You can also e-mail: safeguarding@holytrinitycrawley.org.uk, or text on our dedicated number: 07720 340227 - All records of incidents of bullying related behaviour are kept on CPOMS.
 This enables patterns to be identified and effective strategies to be employed.
 The Safeguarding team, on reviewing a bullying related incident may refer to an external agency if the incident needs wider intervention than the school can offer.
 Parents will be informed should this action need to be taken.